NCBI-Hackathons/Complex_Phenogeno/README.md

 1. Download Complex PhenoGeno from this repository to your computer.
 2. Create a new folder called "Files" in the same folder where you dowloaded Complex PhenoGeno.
 Below are the accepted formats:

 	a.
 VCFs of the patient genotypes in gz compressed format.
 One vcf per chromosome.

 	b.
-CSVs of the clinical results and behavioral data Downloading Complex PhenoGeno comes with some dummy data files to make sure everything runs smoothly
+CSVs of the clinical results and behavioral data.

+Downloading Complex PhenoGeno comes with some dummy data files to make sure everything runs smoothly
 3. Open Terminal, cd to the newly downladed Complex PhenoGeno directory and run:
 `pip3 intsall -r requirements`